textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 More on these in the next sections.

-### Administrator account
+### Administration account

 Only one person has this account; the person who installs Textpattern (presumably you).
 Though an 'Administrator' can certainly serve in a publishing role, and is labeled 'Publisher' in the [Users panel](https://docs.textpattern.com/administration/users-panel), an administrator isn't necessarily part of collaborative publishing workflow.
-Site administrators typically handle all server-side issues, update the system when new releases are made, backup the database on a regular schedule, and make decisions about website [security](https://docs.textpattern.com/administration/security).
-If a website is only a single-user site, this is the only account you need.
+Website administrators typically handle all server-side issues, update the system when new releases are made, backup the database on a regular schedule, and make decisions about website [security](https://docs.textpattern.com/administration/security).
+If a website is a single-user site only, this is the only account you need.

 ### Publishing accounts

+Publishing roles are taken into consideration when planning a collaborative publishing architecture around the day-to-day activities of producing content, evolving the presentation of the website, and so forth.[^users]

-These are represented by the six roles defined in Textpattern, which are:
+The six roles defined in Textpattern by default:[^custom]

 * Publisher
 * Managing Editor